-Rather than testing transfer speeds using unrealistic benchmarking software, we instead recorded maximum sustained read and write rates when shifting photos and video to and from a Windows 10 PC packing a fast SSD and USB 3.1 Gen 1 connectivity.
-While the latter will restrict the peak transfer rate of the fastest drives here, our results are more representative of what you can achieve if you’re not yet rocking cutting edge computing hardware.
+Rather than testing transfer speeds using unrealistic benchmarking software, we instead recorded maximum sustained read and write rates when shifting photos and video to and from a modern Windows 10 PC packing a fast NVMe SSD and USB 3.1 Gen 2 connectivity.

 Five things to look for in a portable hard drive